WHOIS overview

 ICANN requires that domain owners have true and accurate ownership details on file with the registry.
 They can even force registrars to suspend customer domains if there is inaccurate ownership information listed in the system, and as a domain owner, you are required to list true and accurate ownership details for any domains you register.

-As a useful benefit, DreamHost offers free WHOIS privacy for most domain extensions that you can register through the DreamHost panel.
+Yes.
+DreamHost offers free WHOIS privacy for most domain extensions registered in the DreamHost panel.
 There are only a few foreign/specialty registries that do not allow WHOIS privacy.
 You can read more about this service at:

 What is the WHOIS database?

-The WHOIS database allows you to instantly obtain information on a given domain name, including who registered it, when it was created, who to contact at that domain, and so on.
+The WHOIS database allows anyone to obtain information on a domain name, including who registered it, when it was created, and contact details.

 1. Navigate to the Manage Registrations page.

-For *.uk domain names, the following message appears when you attempt to change the WHOIS info in the panel:
+For *.uk domain names, a message appears that tells you to contact Nominet to change the WHOIS info in the panel.

 4. Update all of the fields that you want to modify.